Details of ISEE as Per ERB

 Importance of ERB ISEE and its Test Content Breakdown

 The Independent School of Entrance Exam (ISEE) is a standardized screening test created by the Educational Records Bureau (ERB).
 The results of this test are utilized by schools during their admission process.
-The ERB ISEE test scores are accepted by many private day schools and boarding schools in the United States.
+The scores are accepted by many private day schools and boarding schools in the United States.

 - Test Sections:

-The ERB follows the standards created by the National Council of Teachers of English (NCTE), the International Reading Association (IRA), and the National Council of Teachers of Mathematics (NCTM) for the ISEE test.
-Therefore, the ERB ISEE exam has five subtests which the Verbal and Quantitative Reasoning Tests, Reading Comprehension and Mathematics tests and Essay Writing test.
+The ERB follows the standards created by the National Council of Teachers of English (NCTE), the International Reading Association (IRA), and the National Council of Teachers of Mathematics (NCTM) for the ISEE.
+Therefore, this exam has five subtests: the Verbal and Quantitative Reasoning Tests, Reading Comprehension and Mathematics tests and Essay Writing test.

 - ISEE Test Levels:

-The ERB ISEE exam is conducted for students who are studying in grade 4 to grade 12 and the test time duration for each level varies.
+This exam is conducted for students who are studying in grade 4 to grade 12 and the test's duration for each level varies.